-16In Appendix A.3, I use Bloomberg data on supply chain linkages to construct a similar relationship length distribution for domestic relationships and for several large U.S. firms.
+&lt;sup>11Appendix A.3 constructs a relationship length distribution for domestic relationships for large U.S. firms from Bloomberg data.
 Table B.3 in Appendix B presents the average length of domestic buyer-seller associations from management surveys.
 These data show that long-term relationships are prevalent for domestic transactions as well.

-17The LFTTD does not contain information on the type of contract used, e.g., fixed-price versus price-indexed.
-I can therefore only indirectly test whether long-term relationships use more fixed-price contracts by examining whether they adjust their prices less in response to shocks.
+&lt;sup>12The LFTTD does not contain information on the contract used.
+Thus, I can only indirectly test whether longer relationships use more fixed-price contracts by examining whether they adjust prices less in response to shocks.